giokok-test/simulate-rl/README.md

 which is useful for quickly checking that the environment works.

 - `play.py` loads a saved policy and runs a single episode.
 Use the `--ppo` flag when loading a model trained with the PPO script.
+The `--steps` option controls how many simulation steps are executed before declaring a timeout.

 The environment stores several statistics for each episode.
 When an episode finishes the ``info`` dictionary returned from ``env.step`` contains the